Volkswagen Touran: First generation (Typ 1T; 2003)

-Announced back in August 2002, the Touran, whose production started in December 2002 and sales commenced in 2003, is the first Volkswagen MPV based on a Golf platform, more precisely the first vehicle on PQ35 platform.
+Announced back in August 2002, the Touran, whose production started in December 2002 and sales commenced in 2003, is the first Volkswagen MPV based on a Golf platform, more precisely the first vehicle on PQ35 platform rather than PQ34.
 It joined Volkswagen's existing MPV line up that included the Sharan and Caravelle (Volkswagen Bus).

 Volkswagen explained the name Touran was created from the word "Tour", i.e. to travel, with the addition of the end syllable from its big brother Sharan.

 The Touran II can be considered an extended version of the Volkswagen Golf Sportsvan and the Touran I of Golf Plus, since their front ends are similar in size.
 The rear overhang of the Touran I was 200 mm longer (and therefore a seven-seater, while the Golf Plus is a five seater).
 The Touran II is about 13 cm longer than Touran I.

 The Touran introduced electro-mechanical steering, a first in its class and for Volkswagen.
 It is able to vary the weight of the steering depending on the road speed.
 Due to the lack of energy consumption in idle it also improves the overall efficiency of the vehicle.
 The Touran was the first vehicle to use Volkswagen's 2.0 TDI engine.

 The engines available at the launch included a 1.6 FSI and two diesel engines, the 1.9 TDI with 74 kW and the 2.0 TDI 103 kW.
 The engines are EURO 4 compliant, except the 1.9 TDi when paired with the DSG (direct shift gearbox).
 The Touran launched with a six speed manual gearbox as standard, and a DSG for the 1.9 TDI Engines.